 Primary Care Nurse Practitioner Residency Program

-The Central Texas VA Healthcare System (CTVHCS) Nurse Practitioner Residency Program is a twelve-month post-graduate primary care training program.
+The Central Texas VA Healthcare System (CTVHCS) Nurse Practitioner Residency Program is a twelve-month post-graduate primary care training program located in Temple, Texas.
 By providing intensive clinical experiences supplemented by inter-professional development activities, we prepare new graduate nurse practitioners to deliver high-quality, compassionate, and patient-centered care in a complex primary care population, to function assuming full-practice authority (FPA) as nurse practitioners.

 Salary and Benefits

 - Generous stipend paid over 12 months, plus benefits (FICA, Health Insurance, etc)

 - Accrual of 4 hours of Annual leave and 4 hours of Sick leave per pay period

 - Eleven Paid Federal Holidays